 Daniel was named one of Investment News "40 Under 40" and a “financial blogger you should be reading” by AARP.
 Daniel's second book, "Personal Benchmark", co-authored with Charles Widger of Brinker Capital, was a New York Times bestseller that outlines a highly personalized approach to investing that aligns intention with action while fostering an investment experience that is both enjoyable and rational.

 Dr. Crosby’s latest book “The Laws of Wealth” was a Gold Medalist in the Axiom Business Book Awards.
 In this book, Dr. Crosby offers an accessible and applied take on a discipline that has long tended toward theory at the expense of the practical.
 Readers are treated to real, actionable guidance as the promise of behavioral finance is realised and practical applications for everyday investors are delivered.

 Mr. Drummond joined the TD Bank in June 2000 as Senior Vice President and Chief Economist.
-Mr. Drummond left his post at TD in 2010.
-He continues to advise and speak on the global economy.
+He left his post at TD in 2010 and continues to advise and speak on the global economy.
 In June of 2010 he became the new Matthews Fellow and Distinguished Visiting Scholar in the School of Policy Studies at Queen's University.

 Mr. Drummond travels widely, speaking to various groups about the economy and its prospects and he is frequently quoted by the media on economic and policy issues.